Updated: Jul 16

-What is e-invoices under GST?
+What are e-invoices under GST?

 e-Invoice known as ‘Electronic invoicing’ is a system in which all B2B invoices are electronically uploaded and authenticated by the designated portal.
-Post successful authentication, a unique Invoice Reference Number (IRN) is generated along with QR code that needs to be printed on the invoice.
+Post successful authentication, a unique Invoice Reference Number (IRN) is generated along with a QR code that needs to be printed on the invoice.

 Why e-Invoicing is introduced?